Language selection

 Our strategic partnership

-Canada became an ASEAN dialogue partner in 1977 and is one of 11 countries with this designation.
+Canada became an ASEAN dialogue partner in 1977 and is one of 11 partners with this designation.
 Dialogue partners work with ASEAN on a range of issues, including:

-In 2009, Canada's Ambassador to Indonesia was appointed Ambassador to ASEAN, given the ASEAN Secretariat is in Jakarta.
+In 2009, Canada's Ambassador to Indonesia was also appointed Canada’s Ambassador to ASEAN, given the ASEAN Secretariat is headquartered in Jakarta.
 In 2016, Canada opened a dedicated mission to ASEAN and appointed its first dedicated Ambassador to ASEAN.

-We launched Canada’s Indo-Pacific Strategy (IPS) on November 27, 2022, guiding Canada’s diplomatic, trade, defence, security, and development assistance approach to the region for the next decade.
-Per Canada’s IPS, the Indo-Pacific spans 40 countries and economies, encompassing all 10 ASEAN member states.
-Canada’s approach to the region is underpinned by our vision of a free, open and inclusive Indo-Pacific.
-In this vision, the ASEAN region is at the core.
-Canada’s IPS supports ASEAN centrality and contributes to the implementation of the ASEAN Outlook on the Indo-Pacific.
+Canada launched its Indo-Pacific Strategy (IPS) on November 27, 2022, enhancing engagement in diplomacy, trade, defence, security, the environment and development assistance in the region for the next decade.
+The Indo-Pacific region spans 40 countries and economies, including all ASEAN Member States, and the IPS outlines Canada’s approach to strengthening regional cooperation, advancing shared priorities, and deepening partnerships across the Indo-Pacific.
+This vision includes deepening the relationship with the ASEAN region as a priority.
+Canada’s IPS affirms ASEAN centrality and supports the ASEAN Outlook on the Indo-Pacific.

 Our political and security cooperation

-Canada also contributes to practical cooperative initiatives that aim to foster dialogue, and advance preventive diplomacy, including:
+Canada also contributes to practical cooperative initiatives that aim to foster dialogue, and advance preventive diplomacy:

 Quick facts